 Something else to keep in mind before paying for a shuttle is that many hotels offer free shuttles to popular locations like SeaWorld, Universal Orlando, and Walt Disney World.
 Always check with your hotel first to find out what complimentary shuttles they offer.
 Keep in mind hotel shuttles are limited as far as departure times from the hotel and the parks, so plan accordingly.
 If you want the flexibility of coming and going as you please, a paid option is more likely to fit your plans.

 This is probably the most familiar option for most people.
 Mears is once again the largest provider of taxis in Orlando.
 They have a fleet of over 600 up-to-date cars with GPS.

 Keep in mind that for transportation from major destinations like the airport or any theme park via taxi, you do not necessarily need to make arrangements in advance.
 At these major destinations there are always many taxis waiting to pick up guests.
 Please note that this is for taxi service.
 If you want another service, like a shared shuttle or town car, you will definitely need to make arrangements in advance.

-Finally, regarding taxis, use only metered taxis when at all possible.
+Regarding taxis, use only metered taxis when at all possible.
 All of the Mears cabs (Yellow Cab Company, Checker Cab Company, and City Cab Company) are metered.
-If you have to use a non-metered taxi that is not one of the reputable ones listed previously, make sure you negotiate a fare beforehand; otherwise it’s likely you will be overcharged.
+If you have to use a non-metered taxi that is not one of the reputable ones listed previously you risk being overcharged.